 Scientific Name: Anolis carolinensis

-- Size: Males are about eight inches long (including the tail) in captivity but are larger in the wild.
-Females are smaller than males.
+Adult Size: Males are about eight inches long (including the tail) in captivity.
+Females are a bit smaller.

 Food and Water

 Green anoles do best on a variety of gut-loaded insects including mealworms and wax worms.
-Feed two to three appropriately sized prey items that are about half the size of the anole's head every other day.
+Feed two to three appropriately sized prey items, about half the size of the anole's head, every other day.
 A calcium and vitamin supplement should also be dusted on the insects.
-Be careful allowing your anole to catch wild insects; there's no way to know what kinds of pesticides wild-caught insects may carry.
+Be careful in allowing your anole to catch wild insects; there's no way to know what kinds of pesticides wild-caught insects may be harboring.

 Choosing Your Green Anole

 Avoid anoles that look ill or dehydrated.
-New anoles should be checked by a veterinarian for internal and external parasites.
+Any anoles that are new to you and intended for your group should be housed separately and checked by a veterinarian for internal and external parasites while still quarantined.